JaqiKal/pixavibe/TESTING.md

 'xxx-m/a-nn'

-- xxx = Abbreviation for app
+- xxx = Area of test
 - m/a = manual or automatic script
 - nn = test case IS no.